Ivan Vasilievich: Back to the Future

-Ivan Vasilievich Changes His Profession (Иван Васильевич меняет профессию) is a Soviet comic science fiction film directed by Leonid Gaidai in June 1973.
+Ivan Vasilievich Changes His Profession (Иван Васильевич меняет профессию) is a 1973 Soviet science fiction comedy film directed by Leonid Gaidai.
 In the United States, the film has sometimes been sold under the title Ivan Vasilievich: Back to the Future.
 This film is based on the play Ivan Vasilievich written by Mikhail Bulgakov from 1934 until 1936.
 It was one of the most attended films in the Soviet Union in 1973, with more than 60 million tickets sold.

 Plot

 The story begins in 1973 Moscow, where engineer Aleksandr "Shurik" Timofeyev (Aleksandr Demyanenko) is working on a time machine in his apartment.
-By accident, he sends Ivan Vasilievich Bunsha (Yury Yakovlev), superintendent of his apartment building, and George Miloslavsky (Leonid Kuravlyov), a burglar, back into the time of tsar Ivan IV "The Terrible".
+By accident, he sends Ivan Vasilievich Bunsha (Yury Yakovlev), superintendent of his apartment building, and George Miloslavsky (Leonid Kuravlyov), a burglar, back into the 16th century — the time of tsar Ivan IV "The Terrible".
 The pair is forced to disguise themselves, with Bunsha dressing up as tsar Ivan IV and Miloslavsky as a knyaz (prince) of the same name.
 At the same time, the real Ivan IV (also played by Yury Yakovlev) is sent by the same machine into Shurik's apartment, and he has to deal with modern-day life while Shurik tries to fix the machine so that everyone can be brought back to their proper timelines.
-Superintendent Bunsha and Tsar Ivan IV are lookalikes but have completely different personalities, which results in funny situations of mistaken identity.
-As the militsiya (police), tipped off by a neighbor who was burgled by Miloslavsky, close in on Shurik, who is frantically trying to repair the machine, the cover of Bunsha and Miloslavsky is blown and they have to fight off the Streltsy (tsar's guards), who have figured out that Bunsha is an impostor.
+Superintendent Bunsha and Tsar Ivan IV are lookalikes but have completely different personalities, which results in the comedy of mistaken identity.
+As the Militsiya (police), tipped off by a neighbor who was burgled by Miloslavsky, close in on Shurik, who is frantically trying to repair the machine, the cover of Bunsha and Miloslavsky is blown and they have to fight off the Streltsy (tsar's guards), who have figured out that Bunsha is an impostor.
 The film ends with Bunsha, Miloslavsky, and Ivan IV all transported back to their proper timelines, although the entire episode is revealed to be a dream by Shurik... or was it?

 Cast

 2023 postal cover of Russia dedicated to the film.
-Its left image shows, left to right: Yakovlev as Ivan the Terrible, Gaidai, and Kuravlyov.
+Its left image shows, left to right: Yakovlev as Ivan Bunsha dressing up as the Ivan Terrible, Gaidai, and Kuravlyov.
 The right image shows Gaidai.